 (LIME Connection VI delegates)

-A full report on the event will be available in the coming months.
+A full report on the event is available to download below.
 We thank all delegates for their contribution to the conference.

 LIMECONNECTION VI was hosted by James Cook University and is held under the auspices of Medical Deans Australia and New Zealand, the Australian Indigenous Doctors’ Association (AIDA) and Te Ohu Rata O Aotearoa (Te ORA) – Māori Medical Practitioners Association.

 - Dr Chelsea Bond, Senior Lecturer, Aboriginal and Torres Strait Islander Studies Unit, Queensland University of Technology

 - Ms Tania Huria, Senior Lecturer, University of Otago